 Ms. Brewer holds a Bachelor’s degree and a Master’s degree in Urban Planning & Policy from the University of Illinois at Chicago.

-DurShawn Robinson a native of Washington, DC following nearly 25 years of experience or more in the administrative/financial field in the Federal Government.
-Mrs. Robinson developed a strong interest in assisting individuals in mastering the challenges of personal finance, which drew her to MakingChange.
-Working principally with people in the DMV communities from her local assembly, Prince Georges Community College and from referrals she provided financial counseling and education services to over 250 people since 2013 and has witness their success in becoming debt free, mortgage free and financially at peace.
+DurShawn Robinson, a native of Washington, DC with 25 years of experience in the administrative/financial field in the Federal Government.
+Mrs. Robinson hasa strong interest in assisting individuals in mastering the challenges of personal finance, which attracted her to MakingChange.
+Working principally with people in the DMV communities from her local assembly, Prince Georges Community College and from referrals, she has provided financial counseling and education services to over 250 people since 2013 and has witness their success in becoming debt free, mortgage free and financially at peace.
 She has a passion to empower individuals and families to achieve financial stability,

-As a MakingChange part-time employee she will serve as the Financial Counselor/Education Manager with a focus on a range of programs.
-Her primary duties involve one-on-one financial coaching/counseling and education by presenting innovative and interactive classes and workshops to establish and promote financial literacy and good financial behavior and habits.
-She will represent MakingChange in the community and at outreach events.
+As a MakingChange part-time employee, she serves as the Financial Counselor/Education Manager with a focus on a range of financial topics.
+Her primary duties include group education presenting innovative and interactive classes and workshops to establish and promote financial literacy and good financial behavior and habits.
 She has over seven (7) years of experience within financial coaching/educating and is highly respected by clients, government, colleges, and nonprofit organizations.
-She has extensive education and background in leadership, mentoring, community outreach, coordinating and managing volunteer staff, and most importantly for MakingChange, Financial Counseling.
 Mrs. DurShawn Robinson is a candidate for her AFCPE® counseling, coaching, and CFP® certification.
 She holds a Certificate in Financial Planning Education from Kaplan University, an Associate degree in IT Networking from NOVA Community College a Bachelor’s degree in Business Administration from Averett University and is a certified John Maxwell Trainer (JMT) speaker, trainer, and coach.